vel2006/Errox_10/README.md

 # Special Thanks To:
 ## BorderDestroyer, ARussianSpy, and Ott3r
 BorderDestroyer has worked with me by running the several tests of software versions to make this all possible.
 I personally love his streams and he is my insperation to keep doing all this, he is the reason I even want to log onto my computer every day and try to outdo myself.
 Even with all the shit I give him in his Discord about his code, I simply wouldnt be where I am without him.
 Thank you Border.
 ARussianSpy has worked with me by testing the software before I send it to BorderDestroyer for it's public showings.
 They have been helping me by easing my anxiety by telling me what I need to fix, or if it is perfectly fine.
 I also wouldnt be able to make the programs I have without their help.
+Thank you Russian Spy.
 Ott3r has tested my software for its instalation and helped by ironing out all the flukes in my software by showing it running publicly before I sent it to BorderDestroyer.
+Thank you Ott3r.
+And finnaly, I would like to say, Thank you to my cybersecurity teacher, who has made Cybersecurity so easy to understand and enjoy.
+Thank you Mr Reeder.
+So, thank you Border, ARussianSpy, Ott3r, and Mr Reeder.

 Their socials:
 1) BorderDestroyer: